Jessie2019W/Crypto-Sector-Comparison/README.md

 ## Demo Result Chart
 Please see [here](https://jessie2019w.github.io/Crypto-Sector-Comparison/).

-## CoinGecko API (Free / Demo Plan) Limitations
-- Historical data is limited to the past 365 days only.
-- Free API plan can only set the time range by "days ago", not a custom start–end range.
-- Each category returns only the first page of tokens (max 100); here we limit to 20 for speed.
-- Sector-level full token lists are not available.
-- The free plan works but may be slower.
-- 👉 For broader or more precise data, consider a [CoinGecko paid API plan](https://www.coingecko.com/en/api/pricing).

 ## ⚙️ Configuration
 Before running the **Main.ipynb**, adjust the configuration parameters as needed or use the current config file for demo: